-The first Sputnik sattelite was launched, and flew over the US multiple times, emitting a cryptic ?beep beep beep? radio signal, fifty years ago today.
+The first Sputnik satellite was launched, and flew over the US multiple times, emitting a cryptic and disturbingly strange sounding radio signal, fifty years ago today.

 We Were First

 At 22:28 Moscow time on October 4, 1957, humanity entered a new space age.
 The Soviet Union sent the Earth's first artificial satellite into orbit.